flitbit/minioc/README.md

 * `get` - _function_ - gets an item according to its registration.
 * `has` - _function_ - determines if an item has a registration.
 * `register` - _function_ - registers a named item and returns its `Registration`.
+* `fulfill` - _function_ - registers a callback function to be invoked when the function's arguments can be fulfilled.
 * `when` - _function_ - registers a callback invoked when an item can be resolved with all dependencies.

 ### `Registration`